tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 The system provides ACID transactions with five isolation levels and manages data through a hierarchy of sorted string tables (SSTables).
 Each level holds roughly N× more data than the previous level.
 Compaction merges SSTables from adjacent levels, discarding obsolete entries and reclaiming space.

 Data flows from memory to disk in stages.
-Writes go to an in-memory skip list (chosen over AVL trees for lock-free reads and simpler implementation) backed by a write-ahead log.
+Writes go to an in-memory skip list (chosen over AVL trees for easier lock-free potential and implementation) backed by a write-ahead log.
 When the skip list exceeds the set write buffer size, it becomes immutable and a background worker flushes it to disk as an SSTable.
 These tables accumulate in levels.
 Compaction merges tables from adjacent levels, maintaining the level size invariant.

 <div class="architecture-diagram">